-There are so many benefits to staying active
+There are so many benefits to staying active It can:

-It can:

-- help you sleep better
+help you sleep better

-- improve your concentration
+improve your concentration

-- raise your energy levels
+raise your energy levels

-- improve your confidence
+improve your confidence

-- boost your mood
+boost your mood

-- release stress
+release stress

-- lower anxiety.
+lower anxiety.

-Some tips to get started

-Changing habits can be hard, remember to be kind to yourself while you're trying out new things.

-Start small

-Start by setting small goals; you will most likely achieve them, and this can help you to feel more motivated.
+Some tips to get started Changing habits can be hard, remember to be kind to yourself while you're trying out new things.
+Start small Start by setting small goals; you will most likely achieve them, and this can help you to feel more motivated.
+Keep track Monitor your progress and track the benefits after you're active.

-Keep track

-Monitor your progress and track the benefits after you're active.
 Notice how this made you feel.
 This can help you see the connections between how moving more helps you feel better.

-Do what you enjoy

-Whether you enjoy working hard for short periods of time, or prefer swimming at the beach, it will be a lot easier to stick to it if you're having fun!

-Make the time (even when you're busy)

-When you're busy and stressed, staying active can be the first thing you stop.
+Do what you enjoy Whether you enjoy working hard for short periods of time, or prefer swimming at the beach, it will be a lot easier to stick to it if you're having fun!
+Make the time (even when you're busy) When you're busy and stressed, staying active can be the first thing you stop.
 But prioritising physical activity can help you through the tough times.

-Set a routine

-Plan ahead and make staying active a part of your routine.
+Set a routine Plan ahead and make staying active a part of your routine.
 Be organised, e.g., have your workout bag ready at the door, set reminders on your calendar or phone and setting an alarm can help you stick to your goals.
-It can help to add the activity into the routine you already have (e.g., walking part or all of the way to school, TAFE, uni, work, the park, shops or cafe).

-Healthy habits

-When you're feeling low or going through a tough time it's important to put healthy habits in place to give yourself a better chance of coping with life's challenges.
+Healthy habits When you're feeling low or going through a tough time it's important to put healthy habits in place to give yourself a better chance of coping with life's challenges.
 Staying active is an important healthy habit, but it's not the only one.
 Things like sleep, eating well, and spending time on your relationships are also important for good mental health.

-Getting support

-There are lots of ways to look after your headspace.
+Getting support There are lots of ways to look after your headspace.

-Check out headtohealth.gov.au, or if you're 12-25 the headspace website, for tips on how to look after your mental health.

-If you've tried some of these strategies for some time without improving despite your efforts, it's time to reach out to a trusted friend, colleague, family member, Elder, teacher, counsellor, or a health service.
+Check out the headspace website for tips on how to look after your mental health.
+If you've tried some of these strategies for some time without improving, it's time to reach out to a trusted friend, family member, Elder, teacher, counsellor, or a health service.

-If you or someone you know is going through a tough time, support is available.

-Check out headtohealth.gov.au to help find the right service for you.
-If you're aged 12-25, headspace can support you through our online and phone services or centre support services.
-For more information visit headspace.org.au.

-If you need immediate assistance call OOO or to speak to someone urgently, please call Lifeline on 13 11 14 or Suicide Call Back Service on 1300 659 467.
-Aboriginal and Torres Strait Islander people can also call 13YARN.

-headspace National Youth Mental Health Foundation is funded by the Australian Government.
+If you or someone you know is going through a tough time you can get help and support from headspace, your school, TAFE or university wellbeing service or your local health provider.
+For more information, to find your nearest headspace centre, or for online and telephone support, visit headspace.org.au If you need immediate assistance call OOO or to speak to someone urgently, please call Lifeline on 13 11 14 or Suicide Call Back Service on 1300 659 467. headspace National Youth Mental Health Foundation is funded by the Australian Government

 The headspace Clinical Reference Group have approved this clinical resource.
 Fact sheets are for general information only.
 They are not intended to be and should not be relied on as a substitute for specific medical or health advice.
-While every effort is taken to ensure the information is accurate, headspace makes no representations and gives no warranties that this information is correct, complete, reliable or suitable for any purpose.
+While every effort is taken to ensure the information is accurate, headspace makes no representations and gives no warranties that this information is correct, current, complete, reliable or suitable for any purpose.
 We disclaim all responsibility and liability for any direct or indirect loss, damage, cost or expense whatsoever in the use of or reliance upon this information.
 03 October 2022